Find a Warm Welcome at Wisconsin's Powwows

 What is a Powwow?

 Most powwows are held annually to commemorate an event or to honor veterans of the armed forces.
-Native Americans hold veterans in high esteem and are proud of their military service.
+In Wisconsin, regular powwows include the Honor the Earth Homecoming Celebration & Powwow in July and the Ho-Chunk Nation Pow-Wows on Memorial Day and Labor Day.

 Today, there are predominantly two types of powwows: traditional and contest powwows.
 A traditional powwow will focus mainly on social dances and honor songs of the hosting tribe.
 A contest powwow will do the same as a traditional powwow, but will add contests for singers and dancers.

 Contests are beautiful to behold as singers and dancers demonstrate their very best to wow the crowd and the judges.
-Contestants often travel great distances to compete and a crowd never leaves disappointed.
+Contestants often travel great distances to compete and always put on a memorable performance.

 Is it open to the public?